Dionysi/AnnotationTool-Release/README.md

 [Ctrl + 0] Remove labels for each selected segment.\
 [Ctrl + 1..9] Set label _n_ for each selected segment.

-[Ctrl + Alt + L] Toggle always display highlight labels in the timeline over the highlight overlays.\
+[Ctrl + Alt + L] Toggle always display highlight labels in the timeline over the highlight overlays.
-[Ctrl + Alt + F] Auto focus on the current frame when it goes out-of-view when playing the media.

 # Project File Structure
 Project data is stored as plain-text in a file with extension ".nnt".
 A valid project file has the following structure: